bao-project/bao-docs/source/bao_hyp/config.rst

 - **inplace** [optional]- use the image inplace and don’t copy the image.
 By default, inplace is set as false;

-To simplify the image configuration process for each VM, Bao allows the use of two macros:
+To ensure accurate and efficient configuration of VM images, it is strongly recommended to leverage the designated macros provided by Bao.
+These macros, namely ``VM_IMAGE_BUILTIN`` and ``VM_IMAGE_LOADED``, are specifically designed to simplify the image configuration process and enhance compatibility with the hypervisor.

 1. **VM_IMAGE_BUILTIN** - This macro simplifies image configuration by requiring only the ``img_name`` and the image ``base_addr``.
 This macro specifies both the base address and image